gnujedi/comm-setup/README.md

 This setup is conditional upon being moderately secure.
 If your life is at risk *please* use something like Tails.
 Note that smartphones are tracking devices.
 If you need higher security and don't want a vist to somewhere to be on a permanent record, **leave your phone on and at home**.
 NSA et al. look for interesting patterns, so its best to leave your phone on and somewhere where you would normally reside.

 Furthermore, the security patching for Android is a mess.
 If you want a mobile OS that has better security support, use CopperheadOS.
-CopperheadOS currently has no support for Google Play Store, so you won't be able to use Signal.
-You could use Silence.im, or Conversations.im instead.
-It also only supports the Nexus series.
+CopperheadOS currently has no support (and none planned) for Google Play Store, and only supports the Nexus series.
+They use the FDroid repository for adding applications.

+On CopperheadOS:

 > A hardened open-source operating system based on Android with PaX, OpenBSD malloc and many other privacy/security features.